apostrophecms/apostrophe/README.md

 ## Acknowledgements

 Apostrophe wouldn't be nearly so awesome without [nunjucks](http://nunjucks.jlongster.com/), [Express](http://expressjs.com/) and [Rangy](http://code.google.com/p/rangy/).
 Please don't go anywhere near HTML's `contentEditable` attribute without Rangy.
 And a hip flask.

+## Stability

+Apostrophe 2 is in production on some client sites.
+Overall code stability is beta at this point.

 ## Requirements